 So you want to know how to decrease bounce of websites?
 Here are few more simple yet most effective tricks to reduce bounce rate.

 Showing related posts at the end of every blog post is one of the most effective ways to improve bounce rate of your website.
 Have a look at our related posts at Bloggers Passion.

 As you can see above, we’re showing related posts at the end of every blog post (which comes right before the comment section).

-Although almost every single post we publish at Bloggers Passion has internal links but still if our readers don’t click any of them, they can easily find related posts at the end which they can click (which ultimately reduces our website bounce rate).
+Although almost every single post we publish at Bloggers Passion has internal links but still if our readers don’t click any of them, they can easily find related posts at the end which they can click (which ultimately reduces our website bounces).